naturerobots/HSOS-SEP-PlantMap-2022/README.md

 The frontend of the PlantMap project is build with [Vue.js](https://vuejs.org/), [daisyUI](https://daisyui.com/) and [Leaflet](https://leafletjs.com/) for the integration of maps.
 The [Django](https://www.djangoproject.com/) server is used as a backend for data management.
-It provides an REST-API to retrieve data from a [PostgresSQL](https://www.postgresql.org/download/) database and SEEREP.
+It provides a REST-API to retrieve data from a [PostgreSQL](https://www.postgresql.org/download/) database and SEEREP.
 PostgreSQL is used to store general user specific information.
 SEEREP provides a semantic environment representation of the gardens and can accept spatio-temporal-semantic queries.
 SEEREP is currently in development and will also